Rank-3 root systems induce root systems of rank 4 via a new Clifford spinor construction: Conclusions

 \section{Conclusions}

 We have shown how via a Clifford spinor construction, any root system of rank 3 induces a root system in four dimensions.
+This was done in full generality without reference to any particular root system.
+However, since the number of root systems in 3D is finite, one gets a concrete list of cases.
+One finds that the 4D root systems induced in this way contain mostly the exceptional root systems that generate the exceptional Coxeter groups $D_4$ (triality), $F_4$ (largest crystallographic group in 4D) and $H_4$ (largest non-crystallographic group).
+This construction therefore offers a novel perspective on exceptional phenomena in four dimensions and the peculiar structure of their automorphism groups, in terms of spinorial geometry.

+Via an analogous construction in terms of octonions, each such 3D root system also induces a root system in eight dimensions; however, this root system is reducible and in fact consists of two copies of the induced 4D root system in each case.
 In the two-dimensional case, root systems (i.e. $I_2(n)$) were shown to be self-dual.
-This spinorial view sheds light on the peculiarities of root systems, in particular certain rank-4 root systems (see \cite{Dechant2012CoxGA}), and more generally, opens up a new field of study in the geometry of root systems.
+This spinorial view sheds light on the peculiarities of root systems, in particular certain rank-4 root systems and their automorphism groups (see \cite{Dechant2012CoxGA, Dechant2013Platonic}), and more generally, opens up a new field of study in the spinorial geometry of root systems.
+This could be particularly interesting for applications in high energy physics, where the rank-4 groups are ubiquitous.